naruarjun/academic-resume/content/publication/example/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: In *INTERSPEECH 2020*
-publication_short: In *ICW*
+publication_short: In *INTERSPEECH*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstact:This paper presents SpeechMix, a regularization and data augmentation technique for deep sound recognition.
+Our strategy is to create virtual training samples by interpolating speech samples in hidden space.
+SpeechMix has the potential to generate an infinite number of new augmented speech samples since the combination of speech samples is continuous.
+Thus, it allows downstream models to avoid overfitting drastically.
+Unlike other mixing strategies that only work on the input space, we apply our method on the intermediate layers to capture a broader representation of the feature space.
+Through an extensive quantitative evaluation, we demonstrate the effectiveness of SpeechMix in comparison to standard learning regimes and previously applied mixing strategies.
+Furthermore, we highlight how different hidden layers contribute to the improvements in classification using an ablation study.
 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []